-Regardless of its exact origin, tres leches cake is definitely a Hispanic dessert that has been enjoyed for years by folks in most, if not all, Spanish-speaking countries.
+Regardless of its exact origin, tres leches cake (literally "three milks" cake) is definitely a Hispanic dessert that has been enjoyed for years by folks in most, if not all, Spanish-speaking countries.

 Tres leches is comprised of a milk-soaked sponge cake that’s topped with whipped cream.
 Some (like me) prefer a dusting of ground cinnamon on top of their frosted cake; others prefer to garnish theirs with fresh fruit.

 Another debate arises as it pertains to the “leches,” or milks, used in tres leches.
-My version uses whole milk, condensed milk, and evaporated milk.
+My version uses the following:

 Because I top my tres leches with rich whipped cream, I prefer to cut down on the decadence by using whole milk in the milk bath.
 Some would argue that would make mine a cuatro leches cake.
 But really, who cares?
 It’s amazing no matter what the milk count is.